siddhartha-shrivastava/Natural_language_processing/README.md

 # Natural_language_processing

 It was part of course requirement,
-Building a basic hotel review sentiment analyzer using logistic regression
+1) Building a basic hotel review sentiment analyzer using logistic regression
+2) Making a trigram model, and reducing its perplexity